guptalab/DNACloud-3.14/README.md

 &copy; 2022 Gupta Lab

+## Instructions

-To run the application, type following command on command line
+To run the application, type the following command on command line:

 > **python MainFrame.py**

-Major Dependancies you need to install :
+Some major dependencies you will need to install:

 * PyQT